-Charcoal is made from wood by burning it at a very low heat in a dry environment.
+Charcoal is made from wood by burning it at a very low heat in a dry, low-oxygen environment.
 This removes sap and moisture from the wood and the slow burning creates an end product that is almost completely carbon.

 While grilling meat has probably been practiced since prehistoric times, an important precursor of grilling over charcoal as we know it today, comes from the Arawak tribe of Hispaniola in the 17th century; who would cook meat suspended over a fire made from wood.
 This practice was called “barbacoa”.
 This is where BBQ comes from.

 Later on, in the 18th century, pit-roasting large cuts and whole animals became prevalent.
 During this time, the use of wood smoke and different sauces slowly became fashionable.

 Often, the credit for conceiving and creating the charcoal briquette is allotted to Henry Ford and the Kingsford Products Company.
 Ford wanted a way to reuse sawdust and scrap wood from the Ford vehicle factories and came up with a rudimentary design of the briquette.
 However, a design for charcoal briquettes was patented earlier, in 1987, by Ellsworth B. A. Zwoyer.

 In the 1940s, grills became a regular fixture in the homes of many American families embracing the suburban lifestyle.
 A major breakthrough came in 1952 when the first Weber grill was born.
 Since then, grilling with charcoal has risen in popularity and the current landscape is proof.